ben-strasser/webserver/README.md

 Worker 1 of 4 works says hello and starts working on /hello
 ```

-How many workers are spawned depends on your machine and which worker answers a request is random.
+How many workers are spawned depends on your machine.
+Which worker answers a request is random.

 Hitting CTRL+C, i.e., sending SIGINT, will cause the server to terminate gracefully.
-This means that all accepted requests are fully answered and then the `run` method terminates.
+This means that all accepted requests are fully answered but no new connections are accepted.
+Once all requests have terminated, the `run` method terminates.
 All resources are freed and all destructors are executed.
-Hitting CTRL+C a second time, causes the SIGINT handler installed before `run` was invoked, to be called.
+Hitting CTRL+C a second time, calls the SIGINT handler installed before `run` was invoked.
 Usually, this terminates the program without running any destructors.

 If the request handler throws an exception, it is caught and a "Bad Request" response is sent to the client.
 The server does not terminate.

-The server always answers POST and GET requests.
+The server answers POST and GET requests.
 The server does not differentiate between them.
+A GET request is handled as a POSt request that has an empty body.
-There is no support for HTTP headers beyond a MIME-type in the response.
+There is currently no support for HTTP headers beyond a MIME-type in the response.

 Request and response objects are recycled between calls.
-This means that the contains string's capacities are never cleared.
-A consequence of this is that after a few requests, there will likely be no memory allocation necessary to construct the request and the response strings.
+This extends to the string buffers.
+This is done to avoid unnecessary memory allocations.

 ## Example with Worker Data

-In some setups, every worker needs to have access to resources that are too expensive to reaquire at every for every request.
+In some setups, every worker needs to have access to resources that are too expensive to reaquire in every request.
 Examples are memory allocations or database connections.
 For this usecase, a second server variant exists.
-It uses `ServerData` and `WorkerData`. `ServerData` is essentially read-only global data that is shared among all workers. `WorkerData` exists per worker and each worker has read and write access.
+It uses `ServerData` and `WorkerData`.
+`ServerData` is essentially read-only global data that is shared among all workers.
+`WorkerData` exists per worker and each worker has read and write access.
+`WorkerData` is very similar to thread local storage.

-One can for example use this to quickly remove duplicates from a given list without requiring a memory allocation as follows:
+The following example removes duplicates from a given list using a large boolean array.
+The array is allocated only once and not per request.

 ```cpp
 #include "http_server.h"